Camphul/Trampoline/trampoline-security/README.md

 # trampoline-security

-Module that expands upon some basic Spring Security functionality.
+Module that expands upon some basic Spring Security functionality together with trampoline-data to store identities.

 ## User layout